What are other names for this medicine?

-- Acne medicines such as acitretinoin (Soriatane) and isotretinoin (Amnesteem, Claravis, Sotret)
+- Acne medicines such as acitretin (Soriatane) and isotretinoin (Amnesteem, Claravis, Sotret)

 - Aminophylline and theophylline

-- Antianxiety medicines such as alprazolam (Xanax), clonazepam (Klonopin), clorazepate (Tranxene), diazepam (Valium), lorazepam (Ativan), and oxazepam
+- Antianxiety medicines such as alprazolam (Xanax), clonazepam (Klonopin), clorazepate (Tranxene), diazepam (Valium), flurazepam, and triazolam (Halcion)

-- Antibiotics such as amoxicillin (Augmentin, Moxatag), ampicillin, clarithromycin (Biaxin), demeclocycline, dicloxacillin, doxycycline (Adoxa, Doryx, Monodox, Vibramycin), erythromycin (Ery-tabs, E.E.S.), isoniazid, minocycline (Minocin), oxacillin, penicillin, rifampin (Rifadin), and tetracycline
+- Antibiotics such as amoxicillin (Augmentin, Moxatag), ampicillin, clarithromycin (Biaxin), demeclocycline, dicloxacillin, doxycycline (Adoxa, Doryx, Monodox, Vibramycin), erythromycin (Ery-tabs, E.E.S.), isoniazid, minocycline (Minocin), oxacillin, penicillin, rifampin (Rifadin), rifabutin (Mycobutin), rifapentine (Priftin), and tetracycline

-- Antidepressants such as nefazodone, amitriptyline, desipramine (Norpramin), doxepin, imipramine (Tofranil), and nortriptyline (Pamelor) antiseizure medicines such as carbamazepine (Tegretol), ethotoin (Peganone), felbamate (Felbatol), fosphenytoin (Cerebyx), gabapentin (Neurontin), lamotrigine (Lamictal), levetiracetam (Keppra), oxcarbazepine (Trileptal), phenytoin (Dilantin), primidone (Mysoline), tiagabine (Gabitril), topiramate (Topamax), and valproic acid (Depacon, Depakene, Depakote)
+- Antiseizure medicines such as carbamazepine (Tegretol), ethotoin (Peganone), felbamate (Felbatol), fosphenytoin (Cerebyx), gabapentin (Neurontin), lamotrigine (Lamictal), levetiracetam (Keppra), oxcarbazepine (Trileptal), phenytoin (Dilantin), primidone (Mysoline), tiagabine (Gabitril), topiramate (Topamax), and valproic acid (Depacon, Depakene, Depakote)

-- Antifungals such as fluconazole (Diflucan), griseofulvin (Grifulvin V, Gris-Peg), itraconazole (Sporanox), ketoconazole (Nizoral), and voriconazole (Vfend)
+- Antifungals such as fluconazole (Diflucan), griseofulvin (Grifulvin V, Gris-Peg), itraconazole (Sporanox), ketoconazole (Nizoral), posaconazole (Noxafil), and voriconazole (Vfend)